 Mercedes Model & Year

 An A-Class is considerably cheaper to insure than an S-Class or AMG model.
-Newer models with advanced safety systems can help moderate premiums.
+Newer models with advanced ADAS technology can help moderate premiums through reduced accident risk.

 👤

 Drivers under 25 pay substantially more for Mercedes-Benz insurance.
-Over-25s with a clean licence and driving history get the best rates.
+Over-25s with a clean licence, no recent claims, and a mature driving history attract the most competitive rates.

 📍